Columbus Snow Policies

 (e) Harrison Street from S. Water Street to S. Dickason Boulevard

 (3) It shall be unlawful to park any vehicle on any public street or alley in the City at any time after a snow emergency is declared and until after the snow emergency is lifted.
-This provision applies to all parkin g spaces within the corporate limits of the City, except for eight (8) designated angle parking spots on Dickason Blvd. to accommodated Amtrak overflow parking from November 15 through January 15.
+This provision applies to all parking spaces within the corporate limits of the City, except for eight (8) designated angle parking spots on Dickason Blvd. to accommodate Amtrak overflow parking from November 15 through January 15.
 Permits for overflow parking will be issued by Amtrak agent with notification of year, make and model, color and license plate identification of the vehicle to the City Police and City Public Works Department.

 (4) For all parking lots owned by the City, beginning at midnight of November 30 of each year through midnight of March 31 of each year, alternate side parking rules shall apply in that on odd days vehicles are to be parked in odd rows and on even days vehicles are to be parked in even rows.
 The date after midnight shall determine if parking should be in odd or even rows.
 The Water Street lot shall have no overnight parking allowed.
 The City shall install signage in all municipal parking lots indicating odd rows and even rows and the terms and conditions of this section.

-(5) Whenever any police officer shall find an unattended vehicle violating the terms of this ordinance, such officer may provide for the removal of such vehicle, at owner's expense, to the nearest safe storage location.
+(5) Whenever any Police Officer shall find an unattended vehicle violating the terms of this ordinance, such Officer may provide for the removal of such vehicle, at owner's expense, to the nearest safe storage location.

 (6) The City shall erect snow emergency notification signage at all entryways to the City and activate or display them when a snow emergency is declared and shall deactivate or remove the signs when the snow emergency is lifted.
 The City shall erect signage at all municipal parking lots notifying the public of parking regulations during a snow emergency.
 Further, on or before November 1 of each year, the Public Works Director shall publish a notice of winter parking regulations in the official City newspaper, and on the City website and other social media accounts.